0xfe/hacking-stellar/README.md

   <br/>
 </p>

-**Hacking Stellar** is an open-source e-book on [Stellar](http://stellar.org), the decentralized payment network.
-Stellar allows financial institutions, businesses, and individuals around the world to transact quickly and reliably.
+**Hacking Stellar** is an open-source e-book on [Stellar](http://stellar.org), the decentralized payment network, which allows financial institutions, businesses, and individuals around the world to transact quickly and reliably.

 Stellar supports multiple currencies, and even includes a decentralized exchange for quick and transparent cross-currency payments.